 A practical cross-browser setup should let you:

-- Create keyword groups for different goals (work, politics, family, spoilers)
+- Create keyword groups for different goals such as work, politics, family, and spoilers.

 Real Use Case 1: Productivity Without Blocking the Internet